-On December 6, 2013, Federal-Mogul entered into a backstop commitment letter (the "Backstop Commitment") with High River Limited Partnership ("High River"), an affiliate of Carl C. Icahn, in favor of Federal-Mogul with respect to its existing Tranche B term loan.
-The Backstop Commitment provides that if Federal-Mogul is unable to refinance its Tranche B term loan on or prior to September 27, 2014, High River or an affiliate thereof with at least the same net worth will provide loan financing of up to \$1.6 billion to Federal-Mogul and its subsidiaries on arms-length terms to provide the funding necessary to repay the Tranche B term loan.
-The High River loan will be subject to negotiation and execution of definitive documentation to be approved by the independent directors of Federal-Mogul.
+On December 6, 2013, Federal-Mogul entered into a backstop commitment letter (the "Backstop Commitment") with High River Limited Partnership ("High River"), an affiliate of Carl C. Icahn, in favor of Federal-Mogul with respect to its existing Tranche B term Ioan.
+The Backstop Commitment provided that if Federal-Mogul was unable to refinance its Tranche B term Ioan on or prior to September 27, 2014, High River or an affiliate thereof with at least the same net worth will provide Ioan financing of up to \$1.6 billion to Federal-Mogul and its subsidiaries on arms-length terms to provide the funding necessary to repay the Tranche B term Ioan.
+The High River Ioan was subject to negotiation and execution of definitive documentation to be approved by the independent directors of Federal-Mogul.
+Due to the refinancing of Federal-Mogul's term Ioans, the backstop commitment letter provided to Federal-Mogul on December 6, 2013 from High River Limited Partnership, an affiliate of Mr. Carl C. Icahn, was terminated.